Engagement Photos Part 2 - What to Wear

 Do treat yo-self and get your hair and make up done before photos.
 Many brides like to use this as their trial run with their hair + makeup artists before the wedding day.
 Have your hair professionally styled as you would style it yourself any given day you’d like to look extra, extra nice.
 Not only will this help the photo be more polished, but it will also mean that you’ll look like you - a really polished you.

-Do get your nails done for really awesome up close shots of you and your love or those super cute ring shots.
+Do get your nails done for really awesome up close shots of you and your love.

 Engagement Photos Dos and Don’ts for Men